xtrasimplicity/rails_readonly_injector/README.md

 After checking out the repo, run `bundle install` to install the dependencies.

 RSpec specs and Cucumber features are stored in `rspec_specs` and `cucumber_features`, respectively.
-When `bundle exec rake` is run against an appraisal, the contents of these folders are copied to the necessary folders under the temporary rails application that is generated (by `bundle exec rake`) into `tmp/rails_app`.
+When `bundle exec rake` is run against an appraisal, the contents of these folders are copied to the necessary folders under the temporary rails application that `bundle exec rake` generates into `tmp/rails_app`.

-To run tests for a specific version of Rails, simply run `bundle exec appraisal {APPRAISAL} bundle exec rake`, where `{APPRAISAL}` is one of the appraisals found under `Appraisals`.
+To run tests for a specific version of Rails, simply run `bundle exec appraisal {APPRAISAL} bundle exec rake`, where `{APPRAISAL}` is one of the appraisals found under `Appraisals`. e.g. `bundle exec appraisal rails_4_1 bundle exec rake`

-If you don't want to re-build the application each time you run tests, you can execute one of the following rake tasks against an appraisal:
+If you don't want to re-build the temporary application each time you run tests, you can execute the following rake tasks against an appraisal:

-* `dev:run_features` => Synchronises features from `cucumber_features` into the temporary rails application, and runs them against the application.
+* `dev:run_features` => Synchronises features from `cucumber_features` into the temporary rails application, and runs cucumber against the temporary application.
-* `dev:run_specs` => Synchronises specs from `rspec_specs` into the temporary rails application, and runs them against the application.
+* `dev:run_specs` => Synchronises specs from `rspec_specs` into the temporary rails application, and runs rspec against the temporary application.
-* `dev:run_tests` => Runs both `dev:run_features` and `dev:run_specs`.
+* `dev:run_tests` => Runs both `dev:run_features` and `dev:run_specs`, and ret on failure.

 ## Contributing